Tommy Rall: Life and career

 Rall was born in Kansas City, Missouri to Edward and Margaret Rall, but raised in Seattle, Washington.
 An only child, he had a crossed eye which made it hard for him to read books, so his mother enrolled him in dancing classes.
 In his early years he performed a dance and acrobatic vaudeville act in Seattle theaters and attempted small acting roles.

 His family moved to Los Angeles in the 1940s, and Rall began to appear in small movie roles.
 His first film appearance was a short MGM film called Vendetta.
 He began taking tap dancing lessons and became a member of the jitterbugging Jivin' Jacks and Jills at Universal Studios.

 Rall joined Donald O'Connor, Peggy Ryan, and Shirley Mills in several light wartime Andrews Sisters vehicles including Give Out, Sisters (1942), Get Hep to Love (1942), and Mister Big (1943), among others.
 He appeared in the films The North Star and Song of Russia (1944).

 Rall took ballet lessons and danced in classical and Broadway shows, including Milk and Honey, Call Me Madam, and Cry for Us All.
 Jerry Herman said of Rall in Milk and Honey: "[Donald] [Saddler] did extraordinary choreography for Tommy Rall, who was suddenly so admired by the audience that [the producer] put his name on the marquee under the three stars.
 It was very, very earned by him.
 He was a terrific singer and dancer."

 He is best known for his acrobatic dancing in several classic musical films of the 1950s, including Kiss Me, Kate as "Bill" (1953), Seven Brides for Seven Brothers as "Frank" (1954), Invitation to the Dance (1956), Merry Andrew as "Giacomo Gallini" (1958), and My Sister Eileen as "Chick" (1955).

 Rall's film career waned as movie musicals went into decline.
 He had a role in the movie Funny Girl, as "The Prince" in a parody of the ballet Swan Lake.
 On Broadway he danced to acclaim as "Johnny" in Marc Blitzstein and Joseph Stein's 1959 musical Juno (based on Seán O'Casey's play Juno and the Paycock).
 Ken Mandelbaum wrote: "DeMille provided two fine ballets: her second act 'Johnny' in which Tommy Rall danced out Johnny's emotions...was the evening's highlight."

 He took the title role in a production of Massenet's Le jongleur de Notre-Dame by the New England Opera Theatre in Boston in 1961 in a role which required both singing and juggling and dancing.

-Rall was highly respected by his contemporaries—including dance greats Gene Kelly and Donald O'Connor—with the latter describing Rall as one of the “greatest dancers living...above Astaire and Kelly.”
+Of Rall, contemporary dancer and choreographer Gene Kelly said: "The best all-around dancer we had over at MGM was Tommy Rall.
+He could do anything and do it better than any other dancer."